wei/git-sync/README.md

  * Sync branches between two GitHub repositories
  * Sync branches to/from a remote repository
  * GitHub action can be triggered on a timer or on push
- * To sync with current repository, please checkout [wei/github-sync](https://github.com/marketplace/actions/github-sync)
+ * To sync with current repository, please checkout [Github Repo Sync](https://github.com/marketplace/actions/github-repo-sync)

 ## Usage